How to Treat Peeling Skin After a Sunburn, According to an ExpertAugust 24, 2022

 I’ll admit, I have some pretty bad skin-care habits, especially for a beauty editor!
-I don’t know what it is, but I am awful at resisting the urge to pop my own pimples, squeeze the dirt out of the pores of my nose and, my favorite, peel sunburned skin.
+I don’t know what it is, but I am awful at resisting the urge to pop my own pimples, squeeze the dirt out of the pores of my nose and, my favorite, peel my sunburned skin.
 Recently, after one very sleepy experience at the beach, I got a bad sunburn that resulted in peeling skin.
-Despite hearing rumors that you’re not supposed to peel sun damaged skin, I did it anyway.
-Then, I realized the reason I never took this tip seriously was because I never knew if there was any truth to it, and so, I finally asked.
-Here, board-certified dermatologist and founder of Dr. Loretta Skincare, Loretta Ciraldo, M.D., explains why I (and you) should leave peeling sunburned skin alone.
+Despite hearing rumors that you’re not supposed to peel sun-damaged skin, I did it anyway.
+Then, I realized the reason I never took this tip seriously was because I never knew if there was any truth to it — so, I finally asked an expert.
+Here, board-certified dermatologist and founder of Dr. Loretta Skincare, Loretta Ciraldo, M.D., explains why skin peeling sometimes happens after a sunburn, plus why I (and you) should leave this peeling sunburned skin alone.

 “It is healthiest to leave these dead cells to peel off and shed by themselves,” says Dr. Ciraldo.
 “If we try to pry them off prematurely, we can often take living skin along with it and trigger poor or prolonged healing, increased irritation and inflammation, and even possible infection.”

 What’s the Best Way to Prevent Peeling Skin?